ob-julian/vscode-selfie-grader/README.md

 And if something went wrong and I run some local tests, I had to type `grade <assignment>` again to run the grader again, or I had to go through like 20 - 40 history commands to find the command I used to run the grader.

-So I did what every normal person would do: I spent three days of my life creating a Program that solves a problem that would take me in total not more than 5 minutes to solve manually every time. \
+So I did what every normal person would do: I spent six days of my life creating a Program that solves a problem that would take me in total not more than 5 minutes to solve manually every time. \
 Your welcome =\)

 ## Release Notes